betocom86/TransformadorTrackernet/replit.md

 - **Routes**: Optimized travel routes for crews with distance and time calculations
 - **Work Order Photos**: Image documentation with automatic watermarking capabilities
 - **Work Order Steps**: Task breakdown and progress tracking for service completion
+- **Transformers**: Complete transformer inventory with serial numbers, specifications, and status tracking
+- **Procedure Catalog**: Knowledge base of technical procedures with detailed instructions and safety requirements
+- **Transformer Procedures**: Application of specific procedures to transformers in work orders
+- **Procedure Photos**: Photo documentation for each procedure step with automatic watermarking

 ### Authentication & Authorization
 - Session-based authentication with PostgreSQL session store